 Shareable link for your dropbox folder or other website.

 Resume/CV containing a short artist statement, bio, and recent exhibition history along with any public collections your work is included in.

-If you are having problems with the form please reach out to Didi Menendez at firstname.lastname@example.org.
+If all else fails, you may reach out to Didi Menendez at didimenendez at gmail.com.